johnwcowan/r7rs-work/TerminalsCowan.md

 and colors.
 It is an error if *string* does not conform to the rules for what can appear at a single location.
-If *string* contains a wide character, the location in the same row and the following column is automatically set to an empty string and the same colors as this location.'
+If *string* contains a wide character, the location in the same row and the following column is automatically set to an empty string and the same colors as this location.
+It is an error, however, if a wide character is placed in the last column of a row.
 Returns an unspecified value.

 For legacy reasons, it is an error to set the location at the last row and last column.